bevyengine/rfcs/rfcs/39-traits-queries.md

 ## Unresolved questions

-1. How cam we bridge the gap between the prototype API and the dream API laid out in the user-facing explanation?
+1. How can we bridge the gap between the prototype API and the dream API laid out in the user-facing explanation?
 2. How can we determine an order to the components returned by trait queries?